PA-M0/react-product-page/README.md

 live demo at : https://pa-m0.github.io/react-product-page/
 ### !!! whatch out !!!
-after starting the react app you must to search '/products/id', it means rvery id related to a uniuqe product.
+after starting the react app you must to search '/products/id', it means every id related to a uniuqe product.
 ## Available Scripts

 In the project directory, you can run: